Go to Table of Contents Diana, Goddess of the Hunt — for Ancestors!

 15928A

-As of 10 July 2011, in the FTDNA database, I have just three matches in HVR1, one match in HVR1+HVR2 (a known first cousin), and none in my FMS (my cousin's FMS results are pending).
-The unique value of 6224T may eventually define a named subclade of T1 (see below) provided enough people tested also possess this mutation; that is, if it ceases to be simply a "private" mutation (i.e., a recent one possessed by only a few individuals), but instead identifies a substantial group of people.
+As of July 2013, FTDNA has me listed as T1a4, and I have just two HVR1+HVR2 matches (a known first cousin and her daughter), who are also full sequence matches.
+The unique value of 6224T may eventually define a named subclade of T provided enough people tested also possess this mutation; that is, if and when it ceases to be simply a "private" mutation (i.e., a recent one possessed by only a few individuals), but instead identifies a substantial group of people.

 My Matrilineal Line's Position on the mtDNA Haplogroup T Subtree